Do you make a good first impression? Your brand identity is the key to targeting the right customers with a more effective marketing strategy.

 Reciprocity –If someone does something for you, you want to do something for them.
 This is the concept of “reciprocity” introduced in Influence: The Psychology of Persuasion by Dr. Robert Cialdini.
 The example used in this study for the case of eating at a restaurant.
 When you receive a dinner mint, the tip is more likely to increase by 3.3 percent, but when you receive more than one dinner mint, this price increases by up to 20 percent!

 Social Proof – People are more likely to adopt the attitudes and behaviors of the crowd, particularly those of the groups they belong within.
 In one experiment on the subject, the study found that when a group of people all presented an incorrect answer, more than half, or 37 participants out of 50 answered incorrectly to match the majority.

 Because of this, the act of sharing a good review or content about a product becomes much more influential to your ability to generate leads.
 The more brand fans, the easier it will be to sell your products and services.

 You may wonder, what exactly is the purpose of branding?
 For business professionals, it’s important to understand that emotions play a much greater role than logic in buyer decisions.
 Some of these cited cases above show definite examples of how we are all conditioned to think and react to certain images and ideas.

-It’s when when you find a way to connect with customers on a personal level,using your brand to inspiring positive emotions and memories, that you can begin building customer loyalty.
+It’s when you find a way to connect with customers on a personal level, using your brand to inspire positive emotions and memories, that you can begin building customer loyalty.

 Success with branding is as simple as adopting a brand identity that reaches the right customers.
-Read more with our Digital Marketing Spotlight – BNTC Case Study , and learn how marketing and branding has the ability to grow your business into an industry leader.
+Read more with our Digital Marketing Spotlight – BNTC Case Study, and learn how marketing and branding have the ability to grow your business into an industry leader.